 Licensed Alcohol and Drug Addiction Counselors Requirements in New Mexico

-The New Mexico Counseling and Therapy Practice Board credentials substance abuse professionals as Licensed Alcohol and Drug Addiction Counselors (LADACs).
+The New Mexico Counseling and Therapy Practice Board regulates and credentials substance abuse professionals as Licensed Alcohol and Drug Addiction Counselors (LADACs).
 Licensure is based on education, supervised practice, and examination.
 While working under supervision, an addiction counselor is credentialed as a Licensed Substance Abuse Associate (LSAA).

-Select a New Mexico Licensed Alcohol and Drug Addiction Counselor topic below…
+Select a New Mexico Licensed Alcohol and Drug Addiction Counselor Topic Below…

 - Licensed Substance Abuse Associate Requirements